dougeby/IntuneDocs/intune/tutorial-protect-email-on-enrolled-devices.md

 Sign in to [Intune](https://aka.ms/intuneportal) as a Global Administrator or an Intune Service Administrator.
 Intune is located in the Azure portal by choosing **All services** > **Intune**.

-## Create a device compliance policy for iOS
+## Create the iOS device compliance policy
 Set up an Intune device compliance policy to set the conditions that a device must meet to be considered compliant.
 For this tutorial, we’ll create a device compliance policy for iOS devices.
 Note that compliance policies are platform-specific, so you need a separate compliance policy for each device platform you want to evaluate.

 1. In Intune, select **Device compliance** > **Policies** > **Create Policy**.